eireninja/webhook-api-worker/README.md

 ## Conclusion

 The OKX Trading Webhook API provides a robust, scalable solution for automated trading on the OKX platform.
 Its modular architecture, comprehensive error handling, and multi-account support make it an ideal choice for traders looking to automate their strategies efficiently.
+With enhanced security features and comprehensive rate limiting, the API ensures safe and reliable trading operations.

 ## Trade Types and Sizing